 Throughout our site you will find links to external websites.
 Although we make every effort to ensure these links are accurate, up-to-date and relevant, Bristol 2014 cannot take responsibility for pages maintained by external providers.
 If you come across any external links that do not work or are inappropriate, we would be grateful if you could report them by emailing email@example.com

 We are no longer updating this website as the programme officially finished in March 2015, but you can still read the latest News and specially commissioned Articles; learn about some of the objects in the major exhibition Moved by Conflict at M Shed; join the Great Reading Adventure; enjoy an extensive range of Arts Projects; and make use of resources which include an historic Timeline, a guide on how to research Your Family History, the Great War Stories Map and App, Digital Stories and Links to other websites and information.
-There are comment facilities on most pages and you can also contact us direct.
-If you join the mailing list you’ll be able to keep up-to-date with our regular e-newsletters.

-Bristol 2014 is a partnership project.
+Bristol 2014 was a partnership project.
 Details of funders, sponsors and other supporters are on the About page.